oracle-livelabs/apex/approvals-component/1-approval-management.md

 ## **Summary**
-You now know how to create an application ,SQL script and add users.
+You now know how to create an application, run a SQL script and add users.

 You may now **proceed to the next lab**.